tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 * Residual: How much noise exists in the data?

-Open the notebook and explain that it is a chart of monthly liquor sales in the United States between 1980 and 2007.
+Open the notebook and explain that it is a chart of monthly maple syrup sales in Canada between 1980 and 2007.

   ![Images/decomposition01.png](Images/decomposition01.png)